damienstanton/damienstanton/README.md

 ## 🤝 Want to work together?

 I'm not currently looking for paid work.
 However, I am always open to collaborate!

-I've been blessed to be doing well in this industry for a long time now, and I am happy to give you advice if you want it, especially if you are just starting out.
+I've been blessed to be doing well in this industry for a long time now.
+I love to give back where I can and I am happy to give you advice if you want it, especially if you are just starting out.

-DM me [on Twitter][2] or [LinkedIn][1], or send me an [email][3]
+DM me [on Twitter][2] or [LinkedIn][1], or send me an [email][3].

 [1]: https://linkedin.com/in/damienstanton